zhang-mickey/zhang-mickey.github.io/_posts/2020-08-23-NP-reduction.md

 author: zhang
 ---

 reduction (a technique usually used to show some problem is NP-hard).
+it's useful to know a good number of different NP-complete problems:When you encounter a new problem X and want to try proving it's NP-complete,you want to show Y<=(p)X for some known NP-complete problem Y.
 ##### NP-hard
 problem P is NP-hard if it can be reduced from all NP problems.
 Subset sum problem
 Maximum 3-SAT
 - k-center problem: reduction from dominating set or vertex cover Maximum Coverage problem
+##### NP-complete

 #### decision problem
 if the output is yes or no